E4-Computer-Engineering/clustering-mis/README.md

 The code can be compiled using `make`.
 The newly built executable will be under the build/bin directory.

 The quantum offload system to Quandela resources is implemented in Python.
 You will need to have a proper Python environment loaded, see the [requirements.txt](quandela_interface/requirements.txt) file.
-HyperQueue is also required.
-If you are testing the application on qluster, open two terminals inside asvsys02, load the HyperQueue module and run these commands respectively:
-1) `hq server start`
-2) `hq alloc add slurm --time-limit 01:00:00 --workers-per-alloc 1 --max-worker-count 1 --idle-timeout 30s -- --partition=quantum`

 The code can be run as follows: